Dummi26/mers/README.md

 We get the first argument passed to our program and read it from disk using fs_read.
 To run this: `mers script.txt test_file.txt`.

 `switch` is used to distinguish between multiple possible types. `switch!` will cause a compiler error unless *all* types are covered.
-This is useful to see what type the compiler thinks a variable has: In this case `[int]/Err(string)`.
+This is useful to see what type the compiler thinks a variable has: In this case `[int ...]/Err(string)`.

 Err(string) is a string value in an Err enum.
 Builtin functions use the Err enum to indicate errors because there is no concrete Error type.